Constructive noncommutative rank computation is in deterministic polynomial time: Introduction

-Since the algorithm in Theorem~\ref{thm:main} efficiently tells whether the given matrix space has a shrunk subspace (e.g. the non-commutative rank is not full), it settles Gurvits' question, when the field size is as stated in the hypothesis.
+\paragraph{Over small finite fields.} From the above, we have seen a polynomial upper bound on $\sigma(R(n, m))$, and settled the non-commutative rank problem as well as SDIT for the Edmonds-Rado class, provided that the underlying field is large enough.
 However we can say more, even when the base field is a ``too small'' finite field.
-We can first apply Theorem~\ref{thm:main} to a sufficiently large extension.
-We can embed the extension field as a maximal commutative subfield of the full matrix algebra of an appropriate degree over the original field, using the regular representation.
-We obtain the following, therefore settling Gurvits' question over any field.

-\begin{corollary} Let $\cB\leq M(n,\F)$ be a matrix space given by a basis, where $\F$ is a finite field.
-Suppose that $\cB$ has (a priori unknown) non-commutative rank $r$.
-Then there is a deterministic polynomial time algorithm that constructs a matrix of rank $rd$ in a blow-up $\rblowup{\cB}{d,d}$ for some $d\leq O(r\log_{|\F|}r)$ as well as an $(n-r)$-shrunk subspace of $\F^n$ for $\cB$. \end{corollary}
+\begin{corollary} Let $\F$ be a finite field of size $s<n^{O(1)}$. \begin{enumerate} \item Let $R(n, m)$ be the ring of matrix semi-invariants over $\F$.
+Then $\sigma(R(n, m))\leq O((n^2-n)\log_s n).$ \item Let $\cB\leq M(n,\F)$ be a matrix space given by a linear basis with a priori unknown non-commutative rank $r$.
+There is a deterministic polynomial-time algorithm that constructs a matrix of rank $rd$ in a blow-up $\rblowup{\cB}{d}$ for some $d\leq O(r\log_s n)$, as well as an $(n-r)$-shrunk subspace of $\F^n$ for $\cB$. \item Let $\cB\leq M(n,\F)$ be a matrix space given by a linear basis satisfying the Edmonds-Rado property.
+Then there exists a deterministic polynomial-time algorithm that can decide whether $\cB$ has a non-singular matrix, or a shrunk-subspace. \end{enumerate} \end{corollary}

-{\it Techniques.} Theorem~\ref{thm:main} is built on our previous techniques in \cite{IQS1}, and a key new idea.
-The algorithm in \cite{IQS1} takes exponential time, because we increase the blow-up size in an iterative way, and in each iteration the blow-up size is increased multiplicatively by the ``scaled'' rank.
-The key new insight of Derksen and Makam is that we can keep the blow-up size small: when the scaled rank is $r$, then the blow-up size can be brought back to $O(r)$!
+\paragraph{Techniques.} As described in the the iterating over step in Section\ref{step3}, the algorithm in \cite{IQS1} takes exponential time because we increase the blow-up size in an iterative way, and in each iteration the blow-up size is increased multiplicatively by the ``scaled'' rank.
+The key new insight is that we can keep the blow-up size small: when the scaled rank is $r$, then the blow-up size can be brought back to $O(r)$.
 As mentioned, we offer two methods to realize this reduction idea: a simpler method from us, and a method based on the technique of Derksen and Makam~\cite{DM2}.

-We also provide a technical improvement to a critical lemma in our previous paper, namely the constructive regularity lemma.
-Mathematically, that lemma says that, when $\F$ is large enough, then $\rk(\cB\otimes M(d, \F))$ is divisible by $d$ \cite[Lemma 5.6]{IQS1}.
-We use it in the algorithm in the following situation: given $A\in \cB\otimes M(d, \F)$ of rank $(r-1)d+k$ where $1<k<d$, we want to construct $A'\in \cB\otimes M(d, \F)$ of rank $\geq rd$ efficiently.
-In \cite[Lemma 5.7]{IQS1}, this was achieved under the condition that, if $\fdchar(\F)=p>0$, then $p\nmid d$.
+We also provide a technical improvement to the constructive regularity lemma used in the rounding up the rank step of the algorithm described in \ref{step2}.
+Recall that we use it in the algorithm in the following situation: given $A\in \cB\otimes M(d, \F)$ of rank $(r-1)d+k$ where $1<k<d$, we want to construct $A'\in \cB\otimes M(d, \F)$ of rank $\geq rd$ efficiently.
+This was achieved under the condition that, if $\fdchar(\F)=p>0$, then $p$ and $d$ are coprime.
 In this note, we remove this coprime condition.